-6. Other Activities
+5. Other Activities

 Maintenance and conservation efforts are necessary to preserve the integrity of the City's collection for the benefit of the community.
 Funding for conservation and maintenance is provided from interest drawn on the MAF.
 Commissioners visit each piece in the collection on a yearly basis, both to get to know the collection and to flag issues for staff review.
 Interest earned on the MAF will continue to provide a fund source for needed treatment and conservation care.
+Additionally, in 2107, there will be .25 Parks seasonal maintenance FTE utilized for annual cleaning/maintenance.